Markus2409/LB2_project_Group_3/Data_Collection/README.md

 ## 2. API approach

-Two python scripts  (*get_dataset_neg.ipynb* *get_dataset_pos.ipynb*) were created to perform the API search of Uniprot and to create two output file format (.tsv .fasta) of our sets and to add a more precise filtering step that included:
+Two python scripts  (*get_dataset_neg.ipynb* *get_dataset_pos.ipynb*) were created to perform the API search of Uniprot, to create two output file format (.tsv .fasta) of our sets and to add a more precise filtering step that included:
 - Filtering out proteins with a SP shorter than 14 residues and without a cleavage site for the positive set

-## 3 Data output
+## 3. Data output

 After the API call, our data were saved in a *.tsv* format to include informations specific to each protein (for the positive set: the protein UniProt accession, the organism name, the Eukaryotic kingdom, the protein length, the position of the signal peptide cleavage site)
 (for the negative set: the protein UniProt accession, the organism name, the Eukaryotic kingdom, the protein length, Whether the protein has a transmembrane helix starting in the first 90 residues).
 Sequences were saved in a *.fasta* file.